Environmentally Responsible Production

 Climate Change

-Starting from our own manufacturing processes, we will work to develop processing technologies that have a low environmental impact and help us achieve our reduction targets for CO2 emissions, water usage, and waste outlined in our Environmental Vision 2030.* We also conduct assessments of all our business activities from a wider point of view, such as on the environmental conservation during the production process of raw materials and aim to reduce environmental impacts throughout the entire product lifecycle by leveraging technological innovation.
+Starting from our own manufacturing processes, we will work to develop processing technologies with a low environmental impact and help us achieve our reduction targets of CO2 emissions, water usage, and waste outlined in our Environmental Vision 2030.* We also conduct assessments of all our business activities from a wider point of view, such as on the environmental conservation during the production process of raw materials and aim to reduce environmental impacts throughout the entire product lifecycle by leveraging technological innovation.

 At least 90% complete At least 60% complete Less than 60% complete